Latest News

 Ananya (9DXS) and Harini (9DXS)

-Did you know that due to climate change, the intensity of Master class in engineering 2storms and heavy rain has risen by 25%?
+Did you know that due to climate change, the intensity of storms and heavy rain has risen by 25%?

 The first session was about flooding.
 One of the practical activities was to allocate essential supplies to flood volunteers under a fixed budget.
 During this activity we were presented with challenges, such as running a budget and accounting for new people.
 Our favourite part was brainstorming with the other students about new ideas to keep people safe.
 One of the ideas included having a drone to monitor water levels that would send warnings when a danger threshold was reached.
 Assembling VR glasses (included in resource packs) enhanced our problem solving abilities, and experiencing the impacts of flooding virtual reality gave us a deep understanding of the impact floods can have on lives, families and communities - both physically and emotionally.